Is Acorns Safe?

 Is Acorns Legitimate?

 Acorns’ FINRA membership ID is 168172 as a broker-dealer.
-It also has a registration as an investment-advisory firm.
-This ID is 165926.
-The company’s SEC ID is 8-69294 as a brokerage firm, and its investment-advisory ID is 801-78602.
+The firm is also registered as an investment adviser.
+Its adviser registration number is 165926.
+Acorns’ SEC ID as a brokerage firm is 8-69294, while its investment-advisory registration number is 801-78602.

 Is Acorns Insured?

-Bank accounts at Acorns are
+Bank accounts offered by Acorns are

 Acorns Promotion